bitsforeveryone/grapefruit/persistence/README.md

 # Persistence Tools
+#### mothership.py
+- serves as a host for backdoor jobs running on pwned clients
+- does port hopping on network for obfuscation
+- gives python remote code execution
 #### backdoor.py
-- calls out to a mothership every 5 seconds
+- calls out to mothership on STATIC_PORT
-- setup nc listener to connect
+- migrates according to the mothership
-- runs commands from socket
+- executes python commands
-- closes connection on quit